sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    :param design: the factors that make up the design
    :type design: List[Factor]
    :param crossings: a list of crossings, where each crossing is a
-                     list of factors that are fully crossed in the block's trials; the factors in each crossing must be a subset of the `design` list
+                     list of discrete factors that are fully crossed in the block's trials; the factors in each crossing must be a subset of the `design` list
-   :type crossings: List[List[Factor]]
+   :type crossings: List[List[Factor]] (excluding ContinuousFactor)
    :param constraints: constraints that every sequence of trials must
                        satify; see :ref:`constraints`
    :type constraints: List[Constraint]